-- PSYCO 233

 - PSYCO 239 Abnormal Psychology

-- PSYCO 241 Social Psychology
+- · PSYCO 241 Social Psychology

+- · PSYCO 333 Personality Theory

-PSYCO at the 300-level or higher (minimum of $\bigstar 3$ from Science and $\bigstar 3$ from Arts)
+PSYCO at the 300-level or higher (minimum of $\star 3$ from Science and $\star 3$ from Arts)

-Although it does not count toward the minor, students completing a Psychology minor must also take STAT 141 or STAT 151.
-Many senior PSYCO courses require STAT 141 or STAT 151 as a prerequisite so students must plan accordingly.
+Although it does not count toward the minor, students completing a Psychology minor must also take STAT 151.
+Many senior PSYCO courses require STAT 151 as a prerequisite so students must plan accordingly.